FairyPenguin/JavaScript-Tree-Opinionated-Guide-/README.md

 Parameters are variables that act as placeholders for the values that are to be input to a function when it is called.
 When a function is defined, it is typically defined along with one or more parameters.
 The actual values that are input (or "passed") into a function when it is called are known as arguments.

 ---

+13- Global Scope and Functions:

+In JavaScript, scope refers to the visibility of variables.
+Variables which are defined outside of a function block have Global scope.
+This means, they can be seen everywhere in your JavaScript code.

+Variables which are declared without the let or const keywords are automatically created in the global scope.
+This can create unintended consequences elsewhere in your code or when running a function again.
+You should always declare your variables with let or const.

+---

+14-

+---